Skip to main content

 Once the owner of the utility is notified and the owner has responded as requested, the department must provide each owner with a set of complete project plans either by providing the owner with a paper copy or a digital copy, by hand delivery or return receipt mail, or by electronic transmission of a digital copy.
 Digital copies shall be in the format, and subject to such restrictions on use, as the department may specify.
 T.C.A. § 54-5-854(a).

-The city has 120 calendar days following the receipt of the plans to mark on the plans the approximate location of utilities, any proposed new utilities within the right-of-way, and prepare a plan and a schedule of calendar days to accomplish the proposed new location for utilities.
+The utility has 120 calendar days following the receipt of the plans to mark on the plans the approximate location of utilities, any proposed new utilities within the right-of-way, and prepare a plan and a schedule of calendar days to accomplish the proposed new location for utilities.
 The marked plans and schedule for relocation must be returned to the department in care of the person whose name and address are listed on the project plans.

 Relocation under Reservation of Rights